 Fundraising can be a complicated industry.
 But at its heart is a simple rule—the Golden Rule.
 See how this timeless maxim can help you optimize your online fundraising.

-I know you’ve heard it before.
-The Golden Rule is just one of those universal truths that just always rings true.
+You’ve heard it before.
+The Golden Rule is one of those universal principles that just always rings true.

 Or put another way…